rsteube/freckles/docs/src/freckles.md

 ## Carapace

-[Freckles] is based on [Carapace] and serves as real-world example application.
+[Freckles] is based on [Carapace] and serves as example application.

 The following documentation thus covers implementation details and highlights aspects on how to integrate with [Carapace].